ltylerqcells/solar-compatibility-api-docs/api_usage_guide.md

 - **Per-item**: each BomItem has its own `serial_numbers` / `material_codes` arrays.
 - **Pooled**: the `bom` object has `pv_serial_numbers` / `pv_material_codes` / `inverter_serial_numbers` / `battery_serial_numbers`.
 These apply to all items in that category.

-For multi-item PV BOMs (multiple BomItems with the same SKU but split across shipments), all per-item identifiers are flattened together before resolution.
-So if item 1 has SNs `["A", "B"]` and item 2 has `["C"]`, the resolver sees `["A", "B", "C"]`.
+For multi-item PV BOMs (multiple BomItems with the same SKU but split across shipments), all per-item identifiers are flattened together before the identifier check runs.
+So if item 1 has SNs `["A", "B"]` and item 2 has `["C"]`, the check sees `["A", "B", "C"]`.

 ### 4.2 Other Equipment